otills/openvim/docs/README.md

  * OpenVIM uses optics with a high depth of field - allowing the entire depth of large numbers of embryos to be acquired in focus over prolonged periods
  * OpenVIM encompasses tight control over the embryonic environment (temperature, nitrogen, oxygen, carbon dioxide and humidity) over a prolonged period
  * OpenVIM uses an automated XY stages to enable the acquisition of images of multiple embryos over a prolonged period.
- * OpenVIM is controlled using MicroManager www.micromanager.org an open-source plugin for image acquisition, run within ImageJ, the popular image analysis software
+ * OpenVIM is controlled using [MicroManager](http://www.micromanager.org) an open-source plugin for image acquisition, run within ImageJ, the popular image analysis software
  * OpenVIM is versatile - optics, cameras, motorised stages, lighting, incubation requirements can all be chosen to be most applicable to an application or budget